trailofbits/deepstate/README.md

 DeepState consists of a static library, used to write test harnesses, and command-line _executors_ written in Python.
 At this time, the best documentation is in the [examples](/examples) and in our [paper](https://agroce.github.io/bar18.pdf).

+## Fuzzing with libFuzzer

+If you install a recent-enough clang, and run `cmake` when you install with `BUILD_LIBFUZZER` defined, you can generate tests using LlibFuzzer.
+Because both DeepState and libFuzzer want to be `main`, this requires building a different executable for libFuzzer.
+The `examples` directory shows how this can be done.
+The libFuzzer executable works like any other libFuzzer executable, and the tests produced can be run using the normal DeepState executable.

-## Fuzzing
+## Fuzzing with AFL

-DeepState now can be used with a file-based fuzzer (e.g. AFL).
+DeepState can also be used with a file-based fuzzer (e.g. AFL).
 There are a few steps to this.
 First, compile DeepState itself with any needed instrumentation.
 E.g., to use it with AFL, you might want to add something like: